vijaygupta18/vijaygupta18/README.md

 I have done my bachelor's degree in Information Technology from KNIT(2018-2022), Sultanpur.

-As i am a learner, I am working each day to  grow my coding skill set and knowledge about new technology.
 <!-- Actual text -->

 - ⚡ Fun fact **Three C of my life**: ***Chai,Code and Chill***